 “The Happiest Place on Earth” is under fire yet again for alleged labor violations.
-A former Walt Disney World employee filed a lawsuit over tipped minimum wage, saying that during her time as a server she was required to perform excessive non-tipped work while earning a reduced wage under the tip credit system.
+A former Walt Disney World employee in Orlando filed a lawsuit over tipped minimum wage, saying that during her time as a server she was required to perform excessive non-tipped work while earning a reduced wage under the tip credit system.

 The tip credit means that a service worker’s employer can count tips toward meeting that worker’s minimum wage entitlement.
 In Florida, which has a minimum wage of $8.05 an hour, a service worker’s tipped minimum wage can be $5.03 with the rest made up in tips.
 However, if the worker is also doing non-tipped work such an arrangement can be illegal.

 Orlando Practice Areas